ksetoue/location-finder/README.md

 GOOGLE_PLACES_OUTPUT_FORMAT=json
 ```

-To run the project, make sure you have the following requirements installed:
+To run the project, make sure you have the following software requirements installed:

 - npm
 - node